senpay/senpay.github.io/_pages/ta/ftm/feature_tests.md

 ## Feature tests model - Problem statement

 Let's imagine that you were assigned to the new Test Automation Initiative.
 The product is mature enough but has little or even none automated-checks coverage.
-Product codebase consists of thousands (if not hundreds of thousands) lines of code, and building a proper Agile Testing Pyramid is not an option anymore.
+Product codebase consists of thousands (if not hundreds of thousands) lines of code, and building a proper [Agile Testing Pyramid](../pyramid) is not an option anymore.

-Even though it is clear that most of the automated-checks should be written on the unit level, writing them may be a challenging task.
+Conventional wisdowm suggests that most of the automated-checks should be written on the unit level, writing them may be a challenging task.
 When writing testable code is not among the top project goals - codebase tends to become rather untestable.

 Under such circumstances, Test Automation Engineers usually consider the only option which seems to be viable, which is to rely on the system-level automated checks (for example - UL-level checks), which often leads to the "Ice-cream" antipattern [1].
 However, there're some other options.
 While it may be already too late to build highly effective automated-check suite, there're some good approaches to minimize reliance on system-level checking.
 One approach which may be very helpful in the situation like this is called "Feature tests model".